literalplus/minotopiacore/CONTRIBUTING.md

     runtime or development environments.
 This tag may also be used for major API changes, to help with writing new code.
  - Any related tickets must be noted using the following format: (regex) `#\d{1,6}`.
     Multiple tickets must be separated by commas.
-To make the bugtracker automatically mark the ticket as fixed, use the following format: `Fixes #358`.
+To make the Bug Tracker automatically mark the ticket as fixed, use the following format: `Fixes #358`.

 Here are some examples of complying ("good") commit messages: